Skip to main content

 ‘If they want government grant money.’

-‘They don’t do enough growing crops or having cattle or sheep, they also have to have pigs?’
+‘They don’t do enough by growing crops or having cattle or sheep, they also have to have pigs?’

 ‘Yes.’